blythechan/chocobobDiscordBot/commands.md

   - Will apply aesthetic roles if server headpat roles are allowed and set.
   - Keeps track of bot headpats and user headpats seperately.
   - Description: Praise the bot or another user with a headpat.

 - Ship
   - `/ship userA userB`
   - Description: Jokingly displays the probability of compatibility between two users.

+- Ship Settings
+  - `/shipsettings shipa shipb shipalwaysbelow` or `/shipsettings shipa shipb shipalwaysabove`
+  - Restricted to server administrators only.
+  - Description: Ensures that a ship will always be below or above a specific number between 0 and 100.